Getting Started /

 Is a Health Career Right for You?

 One of the first questions you should ask yourself is how much you want to deal with people.
-For instance, it is important for nurses, pediatricians, and occupational therapists to have a warm and caring personality.
-By contrast, other health careers (like medical lab technology, pathology, or medical illustration) involve little or no personal contact with patients.
+For instance, it is important for nurses, pediatricians and occupational therapists to have a warm and caring personality.
+By contrast, other health careers (like clinical laboratory scientist, pathologist or medical illustrator) involve little or no personal contact with patients.

 Many (but not all) health careers require you to be a strong science student.
 All health careers involve some laboratory science, and some programs demand intensive work in the hard sciences (i.e., chemistry, physics, biology).

 Are You Prepared to Keep Up with Developments in Your Field?

 Good health care practitioners are committed to giving their patients the best care available.
 That means, in order to keep up with the latest developments in your field, you’ll need to continue studying and learning throughout your career.

 Are You Comfortable in a Health Care Setting?

 In many (but not all) health careers, you may spend much of your time in the company of sick, disabled or dying people.
 In terms of a clinical setting, you might work in a hospital, community health center, mobile clinic, long-term care facility, private practice office, a health maintenance organization (HMO) or even a patient's home.

 You may opt to work in a bustling city or a sleepy suburb -- and if you do, you'll be meeting a legitimate need.
 However, there's an urgent need for health practitioners in medically under-served areas, which often are in far-flung rural communities or inner-city neighborhoods.

 If you would prefer less direct contact with patients, there are numerous other health-related work settings -- including pharmacies; laboratories; medical libraries; and corporate, nonprofit or government offices, to name just a few.